 For a detailed guideline on how to install LitExtension Connector, please watch our video tutorial below:

-On the other hand, if you want to import reviews to Shopify from a hosted solution, please fill in the required credentials in the blank to finish setting up your Source Cart.
+On the other hand, if you want to import your reviews to Shopify from a hosted solution, please fill in the required credentials in the blank to finish setting up your Source Cart.

 Now, let's move on to the Target Cart setup.
 From the drop-down list, select Shopify as your Target Cart Type.
 Then, fill in your Target Cart URL and API Password, and you'll be ready for the Shopify import process.